danielgreenberger/RaceCar/RosIntegration/README.md

 ### ROS installation
 First, make sure that you have ROS installed on your system.
 ROS installation guide can be found [here](http://wiki.ros.org/ROS/Installation).

+**Note:** The version used when developing the integration was ROS melodic, although it is safe to assume that other versions can be used.

 The next step would be to create a workspace and package using catkin